Content-Aware Mamba for Learned Image Compression: Experiments

 \subsection{Model Complexity}

-In addition to evaluating rate-distortion performance, we analyze model complexity by measuring parameter count, computational cost (FLOPs), decoding latency, and peak GPU memory consumption during inference on 2K resolution images (Tab. \ref{tab:bdrates_complexity}).
-Our proposed CMIC model achieves substantial BD-rate improvements on all three datasets, while maintaining moderate complexity levels (69.11M parameters, 2.39T FLOPs, 0.405s decoding latency, and 4.44GB peak memory).
-Compared to TCM, a previous SOTA LIC model with similar parameter scale (75.89M), CMIC exhibits significantly lower computational overhead in terms of FLOPs (36\% lower), latency (25\% faster), and GPU memory usage (43\% less), despite delivering markedly superior compression performance.
-In comparison to the SOTA Mamba-based model, MambaIC, CMIC demonstrates clear advantages in parameter efficiency, FLOPs, and latency.
-Notably, it achieves a 57\% reduction in GPU memory usage, a significant improvement attributed to its efficient single selective scan rather than the quadratic 2D scans This favorable complexity-performance balance is primarily attributed to our linear-complexity Mamba-based architecture, which efficiently captures global context without incurring excessive computational cost.
-These characteristics underscore CMIC's practical advantages, making it particularly suitable for applications requiring high compression quality coupled with efficient processing.
+Our proposed CMIC model achieves substantial BD-rate improvements while maintaining moderate complexity levels.
+Compared to TCM-L \citep{liu2023learned} with a relatively larger parameter scale (75.89M), CMIC is substantially more efficient, reducing FLOPs by 36\%, latency by 25\%, and peak memory by 43\%.
+In comparison to the SOTA Mamba-based model, MambaIC \citep{zeng2025mambaic}, CMIC also demonstrates clear advantages.
+Specifically, it reduces parameter count by 56\%, FLOPs by 57\%, decoding latency by 39\%.
+Notably, it achieves a 78\% reduction in GPU memory usage, a significant improvement attributed to its efficient single selective scan rather than the quadratic 2D scans.
+This favorable complexity-performance balance is primarily attributed to our efficient Mamba architecture, which efficiently captures global context without incurring excessive computational cost.
+These characteristics underscore CMIC's practical advantages, making it potentially suitable for applications requiring high compression quality coupled with efficient processing.